olebole/irafdoc/doc/onedspec.fitprofs.rst

   Error estimates may be computed for the fitted parameters.
   This requires a model for the pixel sigmas.
 Currently this model is based on a Poisson statistics model of the data.
-The model parameters are a constant Gaussian sigma and an <tt>"inverse gain"</tt> as specified by the parameters <i>sigma0</i> and <i>invgain</i>.
+The model parameters are a constant Gaussian sigma and an <span style="font-family: monospace;">"inverse gain"</span> as specified by the parameters <i>sigma0</i> and <i>invgain</i>.
 These parameters are used to compute the pixel value sigma from the following formula:
   </p>